Free clinic expands services to non-U.S. citizens

 "If we're not creating opportunities for our community's overall health, then we're jeopardizing the entire community," she said.

-There is also additional room at the clinic after more than 500 of its patients became eligible for Medicaid when Virginia expanded the insurance program.
+There is also additional room at the clinic after more than 500 of its patients became eligible for Medicaid when Virginia

 "We have the capacity here to see patients, we've got our paperwork up to date," said Sage.
 "Moving now more into a primary care piece we're hoping that we'll be able to see more patients but catch them and do preventative care and so we're seeing them not as frequently."